February 15, 2017 @Mesa Convention Center

 Under this program ADE Food Distribution enters into an agreement with different processing vendors.
 The vendors will provide a summary of end product data schedules on the type of foods they will manufacture using the hard to use bulk USDA Foods.
-Food Distribution approves and compiles a list of vendors and their summary end product data schedules into a processing catalog.
-Food Distribution will then notify schools/sponsors of approved processors through the processing catalog that can be found on the ADE website This catalog provides a detailed summary of all approved products.
+Food Distribution approves and compiles a list of vendors and their summary end product data schedules.
+Food Distribution will then notify schools/sponsors of approved processors.

-Along with the processing catalog ADE will supply processing surveys on the USDA Foods web-based ordering system to all schools as a tool to convert donated foods into processed end products.
-The schools will submit their request using the surveys to convert specific USDA Foods with specific processors.
-Based upon survey results ADE compiles the information to coordinate the ordering of full truckloads from USDA to be delivered to the commercial processors.
+ADE will supply processing diversion catalogs on the USDA Foods web-based ordering system to all schools as a tool to convert donated foods into processed end products.
+The schools will submit their request using the catalogs to convert specific USDA Foods with specific processors.
+Based upon catalog results ADE compiles the information to coordinate the ordering of full truckloads from USDA to be delivered to the commercial processors.
 However, ADE can split a truck with another state to meet the full truckload requirement by USDA.
 USDA will only ship full truckloads to save money on shipping costs.

-The entitlement given on the surveys will be drawn down only to purchase the raw bulk donated foods schools want to divert.
+The entitlement given on the catalogs will be drawn down only to purchase the raw bulk donated foods schools want to divert.
 Schools are required to pay separately for any and all processing fees charged by the processor.
-ADE conducts a processing workshop in conjunction with the School Nutrition Association to provide technical assistance and guidance to all schools interested in diverting their commodities.

-- Become a participant of NSLP and Food Distribution
+- Become a participant of NSLP and the USDA Foods Program

 - Participate in the processing workshop and food show to network with other sponsors and Q & A session with processors (e.g. products, prices, minimum orders, etc.)

-- Participate in the processing surveys using processing catalog & worksheet
+- Participate in the processing catalogs using process or SEPD’s & worksheet

 - Obtain a confirmation from ADE on USDA Foods being diverted